-As stated above, the system of global governance relies on norms, principles and values in order to provide tools for decision-making and regulation of humanity's common goals.
-Within this framework, sustainable development became both an objective - representing a balance between economic development, environmental protection and social justice - and a guiding principle - establishing a set of substantive and procedural tools - for international environmental law and governance.
-Nevertheless, as pointed out by Craik, international law principles such as sustainable development are not self-activating, and thus in order to bridge the gap between commitment and compliance, mechanisms that bring international environmental norms into deliberation must be a part of the institutional setting of environmental governance.
+As stated above, the system of global governance relies on norms, principles and values in order to provide tools for decision-making and regulation of humanity's common goals, such as sustainable development became both an objective - representing a balance between economic development, environmental protection and social cohesion - and a guiding principle - proving a set of prescriptive and procedural tools thereto - for international environmental law and governance.
+Nevertheless, as pointed out by Craik, international law principles such as sustainable development are not self-activating, and thus in order to bridge the gap between commitment and compliance, mechanisms that bring international environmental norms into deliberations must be a part of the institutional setting of environmental governance.
+48

-In this regard, one of the instruments prescribed by "sustainable development law" is the use of "impact assessment" in order to integrate economic, environmental and social considerations into decision and norm making procedures and to provide access to information and participation channels for all affected stakeholders.
-Within this context, the European Union, considered as the most advanced regional bloc nowadays and committed to be a global actor on environmental issues, has established sustainable development as a guiding principle on its treaties and created policy instruments such as "impact assessment procedures" which are binding both on its Member States and on its own internal structure (the EU Commission).
-These instruments represent, theoretically, and important step towards a binding and more harmonized system of impact evaluation that is bound by the objective of promoting a more sustainable development process.
+In this regard, one of the instruments prescribed by sustainable development is the use of "impact assessment" procedures in order to integrate economic, environmental and social considerations into decision making procedures and to provide access to information and participation channels for all affected stakeholders.
+In this context, the European Union has established sustainable development as a guiding principle and created policy instruments such as "impact assessment procedures" which are binding both on its Member States and on its own internal decision making processes.
+These instruments represent, theoretically, and important step towards a binding and more harmonized system of impact evaluation which is bounded by sustainable development as a final goal.